emipa606/SimpleMiningExtension/README.md

 https://ludeon.com/forums/index.php?topic=50374.msg470722#msg470722

 **SUPPORTED MODS**
--https://steamcommunity.com/sharedfiles/filedetails/?id=1924942266]WD Fueled Heaters- Fueled heater will accept coal.
+-[WD Fueled Heaters](https://steamcommunity.com/sharedfiles/filedetails/?id=1924942266)- Fueled heater will accept coal.
--https://steamcommunity.com/sharedfiles/filedetails/?id=1874344070] Coal Expanded - If installed, SME will use coal from this mod and SME's coal items will be removed from the game.
+-[ Coal Expanded ](https://steamcommunity.com/sharedfiles/filedetails/?id=1874344070)- If installed, SME will use coal from this mod and SME's coal items will be removed from the game.

 ** BUILDINGS**
 - Coal generator - Simillar in stats to chemfuel generator